re-tika/typescript-mongo-express-angular-node-seed/README.md

 just pull the models from `npm` and can run totally independently, while still writing the code only once.
-Of course, having to `npm version patch` and `npm publish` the models all the time in order to use them in the backend / frontend is a bit annoying, that's the tradeoff of modular code.
+Of course, having to `npm version patch` and `npm publish` the models all the time in order to use them in the backend / frontend is a bit annoying, but that's the tradeoff of modular code.

 # Development